ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 <img src={src} alt={alt} />
 ```

-If the attribute name shares the same name as the value, you can use the shorthand version:
+You can use a shorthand attribute if the attribute name and value are the same:

 ```svelte:App.svelte
 <img {src} {alt} />
 ```

-Attributes can also have expressions inside of them:
+Attributes can also have expressions inside the curly braces:

 ```svelte:App.svelte
 <script lang="ts">